 The law may take into account:

 Special Skills – How the individual engaging in an activity that requires a specific skill set engages in the activity, compared to an average member of the group with the same skill set.
 A person engaged in the activity is assumed to have the common skills of all others engaging in the activity.
 The law does not take into account the experience of the individual with these skills, with no distinguishing between beginners and others at higher levels of experience.

-Perception – A “reasonable person” must be aware of his or her surrounding and act accordingly to avoid damage and injury.
+Perception – A “reasonable person” must be aware of his or her surroundings and act accordingly to avoid damage and injury.
 Recklessness or carelessness on the part of the individual constitutes negligence.